Alfred Rosenberg: Capture, trial and execution

-Nazi policy and Rosenberg's views
+Views and influence on Nazi policy

 Hitler was a leader oriented towards practical politics, whereas, for Rosenberg, religion and philosophy were key and he was the most culturally influential within the party.
 Several accounts of the time before the Nazi ascension to power speak of Hitler as being a mouthpiece for Rosenberg's views, and he clearly exerted a great deal of intellectual influence.

 The question of Rosenberg's influence in the Nazi Party is controversial.
 He was perceived as lacking the charisma and political skills of the other Nazi leaders, and was somewhat isolated.
 In some of his speeches Hitler appeared to be close to Rosenberg's views, rejecting traditional Christianity as a religion based on Jewish culture, preferring an ethnically and culturally pure "Race" whose destiny was supposed to be assigned to the German people by "Providence".
-But Hitler rejected Rosenberg's spiritual views on race but instead based his views on biology.
+But Hitler rejected Rosenberg's spiritual views on race and instead based his views on biology.

 After Hitler's assumption of power he moved to unify the churches into a national church which could be manipulated and controlled.
 He placed himself in the position of being the man to save Positive Christianity from utter destruction at the hands of the atheistic antitheist Communists of the Soviet Union.
 This was especially true immediately before and after the elections of 1932; Hitler wanted to appear non-threatening to major Christian faiths and consolidate his power.